Fei-Sheng-Wu/XlsxToHtmlConverter/README.md

 string html = XlsxToHtmlConverter.Converter.ConvertXlsx(xlsxFileName, config);
 ```

-And you can convert file with progress callback event.
+A progress callback event can be used to monitor the progress.

 ```c#
 EventHandler<XlsxToHtmlConverter.ConverterProgressCallbackEventArgs> converterProgressCallbackEvent = null;